 • Middle East & Africa

 Due to Asia- Pacific Region’s rising economic growth, it is the fastest-growing market for metal recycling.
-The rapidly growing consumer markets of China, India, and other Asia Pacific countries having a total population of more than four billion people, according to the Population Reference Bureau (as of 2018) indicates a bright future for the metal recycling market.
+The rapidly growing consumer markets of China, India, and other Asia Pacific countries having a total population of more than four billion people, according to the Population Reference Bureau (as of 2018) indicate a bright future for the metal recycling market.